Maria Kang: Beauty competitions and start of fitness advocacy

-In 2005, Kang started a personal website on which she gave her life story and, in 2007, founded a nonprofit organization called Fitness Without Borders to train leaders in low-income communities on the need for fitness.
-Also in 2007, she moved back to the Sacramento area to help care for her mother, who was undergoing dialysis.
-In 2009 Kang began leading free workout sessions for women at Kunsting Family Park in Elk Grove.
+In 2005, Kang started a personal website on which she gave her life story and.
+In 2007, founded a nonprofit organization called Fitness Without Borders to train leaders in low-income communities on the need for fitness.
+In 2009, Kang began leading free workout sessions for women at Kunsting Family Park in Elk Grove.
 The next year, she married ex-Marine David Casler, whom she had met on MySpace.
 Due to an obesity-related medical emergency, Kang's mother was unable to attend the wedding.

 What's Your Excuse?

 By 2012, Kang had given birth to three sons and appeared several times on local TV programming as an advocate for fitness activities and healthy diets for children.
 Through exercise and diet, Kang lost approximately 30 pounds after the birth of her third son.
 She had continued to lead the free workouts at the park and publicized her fitness group to about 50 followers on a Facebook page on which she made frequent posts with advice on exercise and diet.
 In an effort to gain a wider audience and motivate people to make fitness a priority, on August 25, 2012 Kang had a professional photograph taken of her posing in a sports bra and exercise shorts with her three sons.
 Above her head was the line, "What's Your Excuse?" with her website's url underneath.
 Kang posted the photo on her Facebook page.
 The photo received several thousand comments, mainly positive but some negative.
 A number of commenters who responded negatively took exception to the line, "What's Your Excuse?" and labeled her a "bully", "narcissist", or "bad mother".
 On October 3, 2012, Kang was interviewed about the photo on Good Day Sacramento, a local program on KMAX-TV.